 Inc. Magazine defines co-op advertising as “the sharing of costs for locally place advertising between a retailer and a manufacturer of the products they sell.”
 Often, the manufacturer will cover 100% of the cost of advertising.
 In other words, free advertising.

 Manufacturers love co-op because it extends the marketing of their products.
-Tampa small business owners love co-op funds because they contribute to the growth of their businesses through consistent advertising.
+Vega small business owners love co-op funds because they contribute to the growth of their businesses through consistent advertising.

 According to BIA Advisory Services, more than 40% of all small business owners qualify for co-op funds.
 It is also reported that less than half of the $70-billion available is ever claimed by business owners.